xieshu95/xieshu95.github.io/_pages/research.md

 ![Illustration of combining vision and language modalities](/images/ABC.png){: .align-center width="700px"}

-*Figure 4.
-Illustration of the ABC-SMC algorithm.*
+*Figure 5.
+Illustration of the ABC-SMC algorithm.θ1, θ2,…, θn indicate n particles sampled from the prior distribution, and SS(θ) is the summary statistic of the particle (a single simulation). ε is the distance threshold for each iteration, which decreases with each iteration.*